 - Capacities for fostering brave and healing conversations around difficult civic issues, specific to the Fellow’s internship context.

 - Write a 2-3 page essay on why you have chosen to apply for the Odyssey Fellow program, your vocational goals, your particular skills for ministry and leadership, and the things you would like to practice, experience, and learn through the internship; the specific issues related to “brave and healing conversations” that you intend to explore; how this relates to any of the issues uplifted in Odyssey’s film catalogue, and how this will deepen your leadership ability.
 Essays should be written in 12-point Times New Roman font, double-spaced with 1” margins on all four sides.

 - Name of one Iliff School of Theology faculty member (other than the OPF Director) who can serve as a reference.

 - A letter from your internship site supervisor indicating that they are aware of the application and proposed project.

-- Submit these materials by midnight on Wednesday, April 1, 2020 to: , OPF Director and .
+- Submit these materials by Monday, April 13th, at noon (EST) to: , OPF Director and .
 Late or incomplete applications may not be considered.